About domains

 What's next

-Once you understand how domains work and their limits, add a domain to Fastly.
+Once you understand how domains work and their limits, follow the steps to add a versionless domain or classic domain to Fastly.